steveleetn91/vn-native-3/README.md

 # Vn Native Framework Version 3 - Beta

 Just beta version, but us can use for web platform.
-But Android, Ios, Macos, Windows App need a little time.
+But Android, iOS need a little time.

 # How to install ?
 Very easy, first you need